9.4. Class Development

 • "Shopping list" features (explained below) for general, low-level classes; narrow features for specialized classes

-• Don't worry about how the class works or what data it maintains
+• Ignore how the class works or what data it maintains

-• Focus on the public interface (i.e., what the class does)
+• Focus on the public interface (i.e., what the class does; detailed below)

 Designing classes with the two-hat technique.
-The class designer creates classes that supply services, while the class user creates an application or client code that uses the class services.
+The class developer creates classes that provide services, while the class user creates an application or client code that uses those services.

 What Do Classes "Know"